bugsnag/bugsnag-unity/CONTRIBUTING.md

    git tag v6.x.x
    git push origin v6.x.x
    ```
 8. Run the script `./build-edm-package.sh` , this will convert the built package to the EDM4U support version.
-Repeat the UPM release steps but with the `bugsnag-unity-upm-edm4u repo`
+Repeat the UPM release steps but with the `bugsnag-unity-upm-edm4u` repo.

 #### Post-release